-- Get senior staffers committed.
+- Get senior staff commitment.
 Mentors are an essential element of a vibrant program.
-If new employees feel they will be able to learn from some of the best in the company, they will be more likely to join.
-Look for workers who have been with the company for a long time and are willing to offer their expertise to others.
-In the same way, when looking to pair mentors and mentees it can benefit both parties if they are not from the same department.
+If new employees see that they will be able to learn from some of the best in the company, they'll be more likely to join.
+Look for employees who have been with the company a long time and are willing to share their expertise with others.
+When looking to pair mentors and mentees it can benefit both parties if they are not from the same department.
 This can help create a more unified impression of the company.

 - Acknowledge that it is a learning opportunity for everyone involved.
 Traditionally, a company mentorship program has been seen as a way to pass information from the mentor to the mentee.
 However, mentees can also pass along their skills or perspective to their mentors.
 This can be a training ground for new trends or technology for employees who have been with the organization for some time.
 Empower mentors to speak up and reassure them their voice is important.

 Mentorship programs in the workplace have been credited with improving employee retention, cultivating loyalty in new hires and providing a way for employees to give back.
 It's also an important way of developing teamwork and connection among co-workers.
 Although many organizations struggle to maintain their mentorship programs, having a good plan in place that defines the purpose, structure, and evaluation will greatly increase the chances of success.